Alex Lifeson: 2000s onward: Return to Gibson guitars

-For the 2012-2013 Clockwork Angels tour, Gibson built an Alex Lifeson Axcess model in black which became Lifeson's primary guitar for much of the show.
+For the 2012-13 "Clockwork Angels" tour, Gibson built an Alex Lifeson Axcess model in black which became Lifeson's primary guitar for much of the show.
 For all acoustic work, he played one of his Axcess guitars using the piezo pick-ups; no acoustic guitars were used at all in the Clockwork Angels show.

-Paul Reed Smith acoustic signature guitar

-For the 2015 R40 Tour, Lifeson used his signature acoustic guitar model by Paul Reed Smith.
-The guitar is currently available for private stock order.

-Gibson R40 Signature Les Paul Axcess

 Gibson introduced an Alex Lifeson R40 Les Paul Axcess signature guitar in June 2015.
 This is a limited edition with 50 guitars signed and played by Lifeson, and another 250 available without the signature.

-Gibson Custom Alex Lifeson Signature ES Les Paul semi-hollow

 At the 2017 Winter NAMM Show, Gibson representative Mike Voltz introduced an Antique White Gibson Custom Alex Lifeson Signature ES Les Paul semi-hollow guitar, a hybrid of a Les Paul Custom & an ES 335, with only 200 made.
-Mike also introduced the Antique White as a new color from Gibson for this Custom (note: Gibson names this color as 'Classic White' on their web site which may be an error due to other Gibson reps labeling it as Antique White).
+Voltz also introduced the Antique White as a new color from Gibson for this Custom (note: Gibson names this color as 'Classic White' on their web site which may be an error due to other Gibson reps labeling it as Antique White).
 Alex played this Custom on the last Rush tour.

 Amplification

 In 2005, Hughes & Kettner introduced an Alex Lifeson signature series amplifier; Lifeson donates his royalties from the sale of these signature models to UNICEF.

-In 2012, Lifeson abandoned his signature Triamps in favour of custom-built Lerxst Omega Silver Jubilee clones, handmade by Mojotone in Burgaw, NC and Mesa/Boogie Mark V heads.
-He still uses the Hughes & Kettner Coreblades.